martyna-nieckarz/Games-Engines-1-Assignment/README.md

 ##### Possible features I'm hoping to implement if I have enough time:
 * 3rd person view of a cute cat
-* Ability to toggle between different stlyles/color schemes of visualisation.
-* Sky full of starts in the background
+* Sky full of stars in the background